Trump Jr. tweet likening Syrian refugees to poisoned Skittles irks candy maker

 In a post on Twitter on Monday accompanied by an image of the candy, Donald Trump Jr. wrote, “If I had a bowl of Skittles and I told you just three would kill you.
 Would you take a handful?
 That’s our Syrian refugee problem."

 A spokeswoman for Skittles maker Wm.
-Wrigley Jr. Co [MARSIW.UL] said the company did not feel Trump's analogy was appropriate.
+Wrigley Jr. Co said the company did not feel Trump's analogy was appropriate.

 "Skittles are candy.
-Refugees are people," said spokeswoman Michelle Green, adding that the company would refrain from further comment, "as anything we say could be misinterpreted as marketing."
+Refugees are people," said spokeswoman Michelle Green, adding that the Mars Inc [MARSIW.UL] subsidiary would refrain from further comment, "as anything we say could be misinterpreted as marketing."

 The younger Trump's tweet drew return fire from the Clinton campaign and many Twitter users.

-"Thankful my grandfather was allowed into this country and not compared to a poisonous skittle," Josh Schwerin, a national spokesman for Clinton, posted on Monday.
+"Thankful my grandfather was allowed into this country and not compared to a poisonous skittle," Josh Schwerin, a Clinton spokesman, posted on Monday.

 Twitter user Neal Rogers on Tuesday, tweeted, "I'd rather die eating a handful of Skittles than live a single day with @realDonaldTrump as president."

+A year ago, Clinton said she supported the admission of 65,000 Syrian refugees.
+The former U.S. secretary of state has not updated that figure in recent months but says all refugees should be vetted.

+The Clinton campaign did not immediately respond to an emailed request for comment on Pence's remarks.

-But Trump adviser Jack Kingston, a former U.S. congressman from Georgia, defended the tweet in an interview with MSNBC on Tuesday.
+Trump adviser Jack Kingston, a former U.S. congressman from Georgia, also defended the tweet in an interview with MSNBC.

 "What he was doing was making an illustration.
-I don't think he was comparing refugees to candy at all," he said, saying some percentage of refugees are going to be "bad actors" without giving specific details.
+I don't think he was comparing refugees to candy at all," he said.

-"What we need to do is say: We're going to be humanitarian ... but the reality is we need to make sure, as much as possible, who's coming into America and what are their views on America?"

-Trump spokeswoman Hope Hicks did not immediately respond to an emailed request for comment.

-The hashtag #SkittlesWelcome was trending on Twitter in the United States, as social media users flooded the microblogging site with jokes mocking the tweet.
+The hashtag #SkittlesWelcome was trending on Twitter in the United States, as social media users mocked the tweet.

-(Reporting by Amy Tennery; additional reporting by Emily Flitter and Susan Heavey; editing by Jonathan Oatis)
+Reporting by Amy Tennery; additional reporting by Emily Flitter and Susan Heavey; editing by Jonathan Oatis